VC

 DatabricksTargeting H2 2026 or 2027

 $1.6B ARR growing 50%+ YoY.
-If it lists near private valuation it is the largest tech IPO of the year.
+A strong listing would rank among the year's biggest software IPOs (SpaceX already holds the overall crown).
 No formal S-1 filed as of writing.

 $62B (last private round)